maxfierke/Lemu4-Hackintosh-Config/README.md

 - SATA
 - Keyboard (with function keys)
 - Trackpad (with gestures)
-- Battery and AC
+- Battery and AC (kinda.
+No longer getting percentage as of 10.8.5)
-- Wifi w/ Atheros 9285 card
+- Wifi w/ Atheros 9285 card.
+DSDT is patched to support the 9285.
+See [toleda's work](https://github.com/toleda/airport_pcie-hm) for enablement instructions.
 - Audio output (internal speaker & headphone)
+  - With automatic switching between the two (Thanks Liliniser)
+  - The quality is not great.
+Bass is a bit too much for the speakers.
+Probably issues with the amp settings for some of the nodes.

-###Not Working Hardware:
+###Non-working Hardware:
-- WiFi (use a different card, no drivers for Intel Centrino Advanced-N 6235.
-Just ordered myself an Atheros 9285)
+- Intel Centrino Advanced-N 6235 (No drivers for it.
+Probably won't be (at least not for 10.8.x))
-- Chicony Webcam (detected, but hasn't been working in flash, photobooth, etc.)
+- Chicony Webcam (detected, but hasn't been working in flash, photobooth, etc.).
 - Audio Input (Microphone)

 ###Haven't Tested